Trump signs order banning trans athletes from women's sports – DW – 02/05/2025

 He signed an order to restrict gender-affirming care for those under 19.

-He also issued an order to rid what he called "transgender ideology" from the military and effectively bar transgender Americans from serving.
+He also issued an order to rid what he called "transgender ideology" from the military that effectively bars transgender Americans from service.

 Edited by: Roshni Majumdar